iSaluki/phhs6/content/sixth/CompSci/Programming/Graphs.md

 - If the tree already has a vertex, then we have to compare the data to the previous entry.
 - If the data comes **BEFORE** the previous vertex, we create a vertex to the **left** of the vertex.
 If it comes **AFTER** the previous vertex, we create a vertex to the **right** of the vertex.

+- A tree is typically more efficient than trying to sort your data.
+- Usually used for smaller datasets and stored in RAM

+### Tree traversal

+#### Pre-order

+- Process the root of the tree first
+- Then the left branch of the tree
+- Then the right branch of the tree

+- Effects:
+	- copy

+#### In-order

+- Process the left branch first
+- Then the root
+- Then the right branch

+- Effects:
+	- sort

+#### Post-order

+- Process the left branch first
+- Then the right branch
+- Then the root

+- Effects:
+	- delete

 [Computer Science](/ComputerScience)